NYS Summer EBT

 Who Administers the Program

-Summer EBT will be administered by the NYS Office of Temporary Disability Assistance (OTDA).
+Summer EBT is administered by the NYS Office of Temporary Disability Assistance (OTDA).

 Interagency Partners